ignasc/coding_challenges_projecteuler/README.md

 * [Problem #15](#problem-15) - number of possible routes in a 20x20 grid
 * [Problem #16](#problem-16) - sum of digits of the number 2^1000
 * [Problem #17](#problem-17) - count letters for number words

-Short summary and thoughts about each problem.

-## Warning, contains spoilers on how to solve it!

 ### Problem #00